-- The call schedule will be developed by the Program Director, after each fellow and faculty has been given the opportunity to express his/her preferences. - The call schedule will be drafted at least 3 months in advance.
-Anyone anticipating a prolonged, planned absence should notify Dr. Natalie Kissoon as soon as the Division Chief/Program Director has approved leave. - Changes can be made for issues of personal preference after the schedule comes out in the rare instance that an individual fellow has unexpected personal commitments.
+- The call schedule will be developed by the Program Director, after each fellow and faculty has been given the opportunity to express his/her preferences. - The call schedule will be drafted at least 1.5 months in advance for a 3-month block of time.
+Anyone anticipating a prolonged, planned absence should notify Dr. Natalie Kissoon as soon as the Division Chief/Program Director has approved leave. - Changes can be made for issues of personal preference after the schedule is made in the rare instance that an individual fellow has unexpected personal commitments.
 These changes must be reported to the Program Director as soon as possible.
-We ask that changes made after the schedule comes out be kept to a minimum.
+We ask that changes made after the schedule is finalized be kept to a minimum.
 When call days are changed, it is the responsibility of the individual fellow to make sure the change is acceptable to all other members of the team who are affected by the change.
 Also, the proportion of weekdays and weekend days should remain the same.

-- When not on call, fellows are not expected to come in on weekends. - Holidays will be treated the same as weekend days in terms of fellow responsibilities.
+- When not on call, fellows are not required to work on weekends. - Holidays will be treated the same as weekend days in terms of fellow responsibilities.
 The holidays recognized by UT Health San Antonio will be those recognized by the Program. - Night call is taken from home and will be scheduled in one-week blocks (8am Mon-8am Mon).